How to make leash sleeves

 Interfacing

 There's also "interfacing" which adds a little loft which stabilizer doesn't (and some rigidity which lofty batting doesn't).
 I haven't looked at it much.
-The only one I've used is Pellon 988 interfacing discussed below as batting.
-It seems almost indistinguishable from some things called batting (like Project Fleece or Warm Company's Soft & Bright).
+The only one I've used is Pellon 988 fleece interfacing (discussed below as batting.
+It's almost indistinguishable from some things called batting, like Fairfield's Project Fleece or Warm Company's Soft & Bright).
 There may be interfacing that's thinner like the stabilizer above.
 I haven't looked into it.

 Batting

 You should always use 100% polyester batting.
-I use "Fairfield Poly-Fil Low-Loft".
-This batting is very cheap at Walmart.
-(It comes in different sizes: crib to king.
-Calculate the cost per square-inch to see which is cheaper.).
+I use "Fairfield Poly-Fil Low-Loft."
+This batting is very inexpensive at Walmart.
+(It comes in different sizes.
+Calculate the cost per square-inch to see which is cheaper.
+Usually the "medium/twin" 72x90" size is the best value.).
 The packaging I've seen looks like this:

-The loft is about 1/4", but it's very light/silky/whispy.
-There can be variation in one sheet, or between different sheets (manufacturing lots).
+Fairfield says it's 2oz/sq yd.
+The loft is about 1/4", but it's very light/silky/wispy.
+It compresses very easily.
+There can be a lot of variation in one sheet, and between different sheets (manufacturing lots).
 I've acquired some different back fabric.
 Some is thinner (some heavier).
-I use the heavier back fabric when the low-loft batting varies toward lighter/thinner/whispier.
-(I use the thinner back fabric when the batting's varies toward more substantial.).
+I use the heavier back fabric when this batting varies toward lighter/thinner.
+(I use the thinner back fabric when the batting varies toward heavier.).

-Fairfield "Poly-Fil Featherweight thermal bonded" is almost exactly the same as the "Low Loft" product.
-(48" x 60yd roll.
+Fairfield "Poly-Fil Featherweight thermal bonded" (48" x 60yd roll.
 SKU: RSF-48-60YR-1.
-2.25oz/sq yd, or 3oz/linear yd).
-Since you buy this in bulk, it costs half as much per sleeve as "Low Loft."
-Being thermal bonded, one side has a slightly crusty feel (I face that side against the stabilizer.
-The other side seems softer, plusher.
+2.25oz/sq yd.
+3oz/linear yd) is almost exactly the same as the "Low Loft" product.
+Since you buy this in bulk, it costs half as much per-sleeve.
+Being thermal bonded, it's a little more consistent and stable.
+One side has a slightly crusty feel.
+I face that side against the stabilizer.
+(The other side seems softer, plusher.
 I face that toward the leash so it might conform/grip the leash better.).
 This batting may be slightly less lofty than "Low-Loft," but a bit more firm/rigid.
 I like this batting as much as "Low Loft."
 I like this a little better with the Pellon 50 strips than "Low Loft" with 50 strips.
-Comparing the two, I sometimes feel like I like "Low Loft" with Pellon 40 strips.
-It's good to experiment this way.
-Get a feel for how different things go together.
+Comparing the two, I sometimes feel like "Low Loft" with Pellon 40 strips could be better.
+It's good to experiment.
+Get a feel for how these things go together.
 See Fairfield's product page for more info.
-I've seen it on Amazon (ASIN B00YNZ7V78).
+I've seen this on Amazon (ASIN B00YNZ7V78).
 Also QuiltBatting.com, but they're pretty expensive.

 Before using Pellon 50 edge strips, I liked Fairfield "Poly-Fil Lightweight Thermal Bonded" (with 926 stabilizer).
-It's just a little more (1/8") loftier than the prior two.
-The sleeve was more poofy.
-That poofiness translates into some rigidity when the sleeve's snapped onto a leash.
-But, as I said before: the spaces between the snaps tended to open up.
-Using Pellon 50 edge strips makes this batting too much.
-But, Pellon 40 strips are worth trying just to see how that is.
-You'll get a little more of a firm edge.
-But, I don't think this is the right combination.
+It's a little heavier/firmer than the prior two.
+The sleeve was a little too firm.
+Pellon 40 strips might go better with this.
 This batting comes 48" x 45yd (SKU: RSL-48-45YR-1.
-3oz/sq yd, or 4oz/linear yd).
-Like the Featherweight, one side has a slightly crusty feel (I faced that against the stabilizer.
+3oz/sq yd.
+4oz/linear yd).
+Like the Featherweight, one side has a slightly crusty feel (I face that against the stabilizer.
 I think the softer side would conform to the leash better, grip it better.).
 See Fairfield's product page for more info.
-(Be aware that the photo with the dime is incorrect.
+(Be aware that the scale photo with the dime is incorrect.
 It's not nearly that thick.).
 I've seen it on Amazon (ASIN B002PIOMAE).
 Quiltbatting.com too (same link as above)

 Other batting